-Up to 10% of private onsite wastewater treatment system grant funding may be allocated for experimental private sewage systems.
-This equals \$233,900 of the \$2,338,600 appropriated in 2012-13 plus 10% of unobligated funds carried over from the prior year.
+Effective with the 2000-01 grant cycle, up to 10% of private onsite wastewater treatment system grant funding may be allocated for experimental private sewage systems.
+This equals \$233,900 of the \$2,338,600 appropriated in 2014-15 plus 10% of unobligated funds carried over from the prior year.
 DSPS is authorized to exempt grants for experimental systems from: (a) the statutory \$7,000 limit on POWTS grants; (b) the requirement that the grant not exceed the costs of replacing or rehabilitating the system; (c) the requirement that the grant not exceed the least costly method of replacing or rehabilitating the system; (d) the formula that decreases the grant amount for applicants with income between \$32,000 and \$45,000; and (e) proration if the appropriation is insufficient to fund 100% of grants.

 Administrative rule chapter SPS 387 specifies how DSPS will select, monitor and allocate the state share for experimental POWTS.
-Prior to 2000-01, no awards for experimental private sewage systems were available.
 SPS 387 authorizes DSPS to determine on a case-by-case basis the maximum allowable grant for the installation and monitoring of an experimental POWTS, and to prorate available funds for experimental systems.